-As an Art Connection artist donor since 2006, Susan's artwork has been selected by, and adorns, dozens of Greater Boston non-profit facilities.
+As an Art Connection artist donor since 2006, umpteen pieces of Susan's artwork have been selected by, and adorn, dozens of Greater Boston non-profit facilities.
 A list is included under Exhibits.
-In 2017, opportunity has, finally, arisen for Susan to spread her love for giving art to Toronto, CNIB (Canadian National Institute for the Blind) choosing 15 pieces for permanent display at their groundbreaking Community Hub.
+In 2017, opportunity finally arose for Susan to spread her love for giving art to Toronto.
+CNIB (Canadian National Institute for the Blind) chose sixteen pieces for permanent display at their groundbreaking Toronto Community Hub.

 Appointed as Goats Ambassador for International Students House (2015), Susan painted a "50-Goats" commemorative piece to help celebrate the charity's first 50 years.
 This is now on permanent display in their landmark Park Crescent lobby.
-She also collaborated on a video showcasing Canadian Goats.
+She also collaborated on a video showcasing Canadian Goats (alumnae).

 A 2014 - 15 board member of the Toronto Heliconian Club, Susan participated regularly at its Sketch Group and in collaborative shows.